University of Maine Center on Aging Associates Program

 • Evidence of active publication and dissemination of work in the field of aging or a closely related field (faculty associates)

-In order to maintain active associate status, faculty and community associates must complete, on a periodic basis, an associate biographical form and provide updates on aging related activities.
+In order to maintain active associate status, faculty and external associates must complete, on a periodic basis, an associate biographical form and provide updates on aging related activities.
 In addition, associates must demonstrate at least one of the following activities in order to maintain associate status each year.

 • Present at a CoA-sponsored event, training or conference